core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Like OSCORE, Group OSCORE provides message binding of responses to requests, as well as uniqueness of AEAD (key, nonce) pair (see {{Sections 7.1 and 7.2 of RFC8613}}, respectively).

-## Supporting Observe and Multiple Non-Notification Responses # {#sec-long-exchanges}
+## Supporting Multiple Responses in Long Exchanges # {#sec-long-exchanges}

-A client maintains for each ongoing Non-Notification Group Exchange one Response Number for each different server.
-Then, separately for each server, the client uses the associated Response Number to perform ordering and replay protection of non-notification responses received from that server (see {{sec-replay-protection-non-notifications}}).
+For each of its ongoing long exchange, a client maintains one Response Number for each different server.
+Then, separately for each server, the client uses the associated Response Number to perform ordering and replay protection of responses received from that server within that long exchange (see {{sec-replay-protection-non-notifications}}).

-When Observe {{RFC7641}} is used, a client maintains for each ongoing observation one Notification Number for each different server.
-Then, separately for each server, the client uses the associated Notification Number to perform ordering and replay protection of notifications received from that server (see {{ssec-verify-response-observe}}).
+That is, the Response Number has the same purpose that the Notification Number has in OSCORE (see Section 4.1.3.5.2 of {{RFC8613}}), but a client uses it for handling any response from the associated server within a long exchange.

-Group OSCORE allows to preserve a Non-Notification Group Exchange and an observation active indefinitely, even in case the group is rekeyed, with consequent change of ID Context, or in case the client obtains a new Sender ID.
+Group OSCORE allows to preserve a long exchange active indefinitely, even in case the group is rekeyed, with consequent change of ID Context, or in case the client obtains a new Sender ID.

-As defined in {{mess-processing}}, this is achieved by the client and server(s) storing the 'kid' and 'kid context' used in the original request, throughout the whole duration of the Non-Notification Group Exchange or of the observation.
+As defined in {{mess-processing}}, this is achieved by the client and server(s) storing the 'kid' and 'kid context' used in the original request, throughout the whole duration of the long exchange.

-Upon leaving the group or before re-joining the group, a group member MUST terminate all the ongoing Non-Notification Group Exchanges and observations that it has started in the group as a client, and hence frees up the CoAP Token associated with the corresponding request.
+Upon leaving the group or before re-joining the group, a group member MUST terminate all the ongoing long exchanges that it has started in the group as a client, and hence frees up the CoAP Token associated with the corresponding request.

 ## Synchronization and Freshness # {#sec-freshness}